Magnetic Suppression of Turbulence and the Star Formation Activity of Molecular Clouds: Summary and Conclusions

 In the initial phase of cloud formation, our simulations show that, in agreement with the non-self-gravitating results from \citet{Heitsch+09}, the presence of a magnetic field aligned with the inflows tends to suppress the NTSI, causing the clouds to be more compact, denser, and less turbulent.
 In the presence of self-gravity, this leads to an earlier global collapse of the clouds, and to an enhanced early star-formation activity.
 Instead, more weakly magnetized, or fully non-magnetic cases produce more dispersed and more turbulent clouds, that initially expand in a rebound from the initial collision, and only later begin to collapse.
 However, when they do so, their SFRs increase more rapidly, because the collapse is then unimpeded by the magnetic field.

-Moreover, the non-magnetic simulation, run B0, and that with the weakest magnetic field (B1), do not start their collapse until the inflows are terminated.\footnote{Note that this does not necessarily imply that the turbulence generated by the inflows is sufficient to support the clouds, since it is possible that, had the inflows be maintained for longer times, the clouds might have gathered enough mass as to begin their collapse.
-Further study is necessary in order to address this issue.} Nevertheless, because the accepted value of the mean magnetic field strength in the ISM is comparable to that considered in our more strongly magnetized cases \citep[runs B2 and B3;] [] {Crutcher+10}, our results reinforce the notion that the turbulence produced by the stream collision in the nascent clouds is not enough to support them against their self-gravity \citep{VS+07}, and therefore engage in global gravitational contraction soon after they are assembled.
+Moreover, the non-magnetic simulation, run B0, and that with the weakest magnetic field (B1), do not start their collapse until the inflows are terminated.
+Note, however, that this does not necessarily imply that the turbulence generated by the inflows is sufficient to support the clouds, since it is possible that, if the inflows were maintained for longer times, the clouds could gain enough mass to begin their collapse (further study is necessary in order to address this issue).
+Nevertheless, because the accepted value of the mean magnetic field strength in the ISM is comparable to that considered in our more strongly magnetized cases \citep[runs B2 and B3;] [] {Beck+96}, our results reinforce the notion that the turbulence produced by the stream collision in the nascent clouds is not enough to support them against their self-gravity \citep{VS+07}, and therefore engage in global gravitational contraction soon after they are assembled.

 This conclusion is further reinforced by the fact that the clouds in runs B0 and B1, which {\it are} supported by turbulence in their initial stages, do not begin forming stars until {\it after} the inflows, and therefore the turbulence driving, are terminated, and the clouds engage in global gravitational contraction.
 This suggests that {\it star-forming} GMCs are in general in a state of global collapse.